jgriffinanalytics/flight-price-prediction/README.md

 # Predicting Airline Ticket Prices Using Statistical Learning

 Built and compared three models in R to predict airline ticket prices using 300,153 flight records.
 The best model, **Random Forest, predicted prices within about ₹3,610 on average and explained 97% of the variation in price**.
-That is less than half the error of the other linear models.
+That is less than half the error of the linear models.

 ## Business Problem